wix-incubator/quix/docs/docs/installation.md

 The initial run of the `docker-compose up` command will take care of all the dependencies, like MySQL, Presto, Maven, etc, will install all necessary Quix components and create a web-accessible Quix instance.

-To then access Quix, in your browser navigate to:
+To access Quix, navigate to:
 `http://localhost:3000`

 ## Configuration
-Most of the configuration you'll need is done in the [.env](./.env) configuration file.
+Most of the configuration you'll need is done in the [.env](../../.env) configuration file.
 By default, Quix works with a demo Presto instance that runs inside Docker Compose.
 To work with your real Presto DB, change the `PRESTO_API` URL.

 #### Presto
 By default, Quix works with demo Presto instance that runs inside Docker Compose. <br />